thomjur/a01-passim-tafsir2json/README.md

 - Verify the CSV file is properly formatted

 **Empty output file**
-- Ensure text files are placed in the `data/` directory
+- Ensure text files are placed in the `input/` directory
 - Check that files contain readable text content

 ## Version Information

+**1.03** - Added statistic generator (statsgen) script to get an overview of char/word distro between input files.

 **1.0.2** - Added a series ID and a series description.